 Frequently asked questions

 Once you have made the salsa, wrap it in plastic wrap or place in an airtight container.
 It will keep well for around 3 days.
-But if you are making it ahead of time, be sure not to add the avocado until you are ready to serve it.

 More dip recipes